 Adding dimension to your social media postings or 2D website is also a big plus.
 Earlier this year, Facebook introduced 3D posts in the News Feed, in a file format called glTF 2.0 that it is touting as the industry standard.
 Of course, Snapchat was the first to provide 3D files, so Facebook was catching up.
 Modo, a 3D modeling software, can generate Facebook-ready files.
 Adobe can generate USDZ files.
 None of these files are in “native format,” meaning the tools you build them in will be able to export to the format needed.
 Many other 3D modeling tools will be adding capabilities to generate these formats in the future.
 Android is expected to follow with its own 3D standard.

 View this article on iOs in Safari to see it in action!

 Be Ready for Future AR/VR Use

 Currently, only a fraction of websites allow the ability to interact with 3D models directly from your browser.
 With iOS 12, Apple brings 3D front and center with AR Quick Look.
 This technology will allow the user to interact with the model on their device, and also put it in their environment using augmented reality (AR).
 This feature will be available in Safari, Mail, iMessage, Notes and News, giving users access to the rich content everywhere on their device.

 3D content and, more specifically, AR will become the table stakes just as high-resolution photography and video have today.
 IKEA is an excellent example of a company that has taken full advantage of 3D.
 It is already extending 3D into all-new areas like AR.

 These are six reasons to go 3D, and you may think of more.
 The cost of rendering 3D is often comparable to photography.
 Plus, you can use your 3D images in multiple media, print and digital.
-When Apple launches iOS 12 with USDZ in September, the floodgates will open to more 3D utilization – so starting to prepare now can definitely be a competitive advantage.
+When Apple launched iOS 12 with USDZ last September, the floodgates opened to more 3D utilization — so starting to prepare now can definitely be a competitive advantage.